-The M.Sc. program Geology (see Fig. 1) includes 120 ECTS points and is offered in English language.
-The M.Sc. course curriculum consists of six compulsory modules (30 ECTS points), six specialization modules (30 ECTS points), several elective modules (30 ECTS points; a maximum of three modules, that is, 15 ECTS points may be taken from other areas such as other natural sciences, languages), and a master thesis (30 ECTS points).
+The M.Sc. course curriculum consists of six compulsory modules (30 ECTS points), six specialization modules (30 ECTS points), six elective modules (30 ECTS points), and a masters thesis (30 ECTS points).
+Each module has a total of 5 ECTS credits and forms a closed teaching unit with defined objectives, contents and examinations.
+A maximum of three elective modules, that is, 15 ECTS points may be taken from other areas such as other natural sciences and / or languages.
+A list of the modules and the module coordinators, including the ECTS points to be acquired, the type of event and the recommended semester are listed in the tables in Sect.
+2.1 and 2.2.